JoeWroe/CV/README.md

 My experience as a builder comes from undertaking a degree with the Built Environment School at university, which directly led to a year with a large civil construction contractor.
 From there, 2 years where spent helping building the young financial brokerage, where the day-to-day challenge and chance to physically see the progress and evolution from decisions was my biggest motivator.

 ####Learner
+From a young age, learning new skills has been a driver for me.
+Never settling for what I already know, my desire to pick up new skills and formulate knowledgable opinions cannot be underestimated.
+It is also a firmly held belief that all opinions, especially my own, should be able to change given future learning.

+- Apart from coding, in the past two years alone, new skills include:
+..* Saxophone
+..* Music Production
+..* Ballet
+..* Bikram Yoga
+..* Agile working
+..* Basic French
+- University saw me join numerous teams in order to learn new sports including Boxing, Ice Hockey, Lacrosse and Dance.
+- Whilst working in construction, the lead on the software testing, mentioned above, was given to me due to the speed I picked it up at.

 ####Helper